pbeza/wildland-core/docs/processes/0003_Documentation_structure_and_RFC_process.md

   the current state of each element.
-Information what it does, why and how, what algorithms (from a broad perspective without many implementation details) were used, the protocol between the systems, etc. It should be enough information to adapt a new developer to CDL quickly.
+Information what it does, why and how, what algorithms (from a broad perspective without many implementation details) were used, the protocol between the systems, etc. It should be enough information to adapt a new developer to the project quickly.
-* used by: CDL team
+* used by: Dev Team

 ### Configuration

 * path: `docs/configuration`
 * purpose: description of all ENV variables and configuration files
-* used by: CDL user
+* used by: Deployment/User

 ### Deployment

 * path: `docs/deployment`
-* purpose: documentation of how to deploy CDL
+* purpose: documentation of how to deploy the project or its artifacts
-* used by: CDL user
+* used by: Deployment/User

 ### Examples

 * path: `docs/examples`
-* purpose: a place for tutorials and guides.
+* purpose: a place for tutorials, code examples and guides.
-* used by: CDL user
+* used by: Developer/User

 ### Features

 * path: `docs/features`
 * purpose: a place for feature (behavior) description.
 Each feature should have at least one document describing it.
-Example: ordering.md, materialization.md, routing.md, CDLIM_versioning.md
+Example: file_ordering.md, partial_delta_synchronization.md
-* used by: CDL user
+* used by: Developer/User/Management

 ### Processes

 * path: `docs/processes`
 * purpose: a place for all our processes.
-For example: Commit message formalization or this process.
+For example: commit message formalization or this process.
-* used by: CDL team
+* used by: Dev Team

 ### RFCs

 * path: `docs/rfc`
 * purpose: a place for all RFCs.
-* used by: CDL team
+* used by: Dev Team

 ## RFC process

-RFC describes only **change** to CDL.
+RFC describes only **change** to the project.
 The change might be:

 * New feature
 * Modification of existing feature